Get Involved

 • Familiarity with various social media formats and ability to post on BIMI’s behalf preferred.

 • Must be able to work effectively in a team structure.
-BIMI staff live and work on the same premises requiring that interns be able to communicate effectively with the BIMI team, seeking out support from co-workers and/or the Director when needed.
+BIMI staff live and work on the same premises requiring that interns be able to communicate effectively with the BIMI team, seeking out support from co-workers and/or the Director and Operations Manager when needed.

 • Must be able to provide evidence of a criminal background check completed by the local police.